 Bounce rate is one of the most important real estate website metrics you can measure, as it tells you the percentage of users who leave you site after viewing only one page.
 Kind of like a shopper taking one look at a store and walking out the door.

 On certain pages, like contact landing pages, you can expect higher bounce rates since the viewer may likely spend time browsing your site, then fill out what is needed on that contact request landing page, and then leave your site.
 However, on your other site and blog pages, you want to try to keep your bounce low, since you want the people viewing these pages to continue browsing on your site.

-Conversion rate (unique visitors / conversions) is arguably the most important website metric to measure.
+Conversion rate (unique visitors / conversions) is another important website metric to keep track of.
 In Google Analytics, conversions are configured when you create goals.

 Increasing your conversion rate can have a huge impact on your site’s overall profitability.
 The metric tells you how good your site is at getting a visitor to complete an action, like a contact form submission, that is valuable to your business.